iyempissy/iyempissy.github.io/content/publication/dp-nearest-neighbor/index.md

 publication: "*ArXiv*"
 publication_short: ""

 abstract: When applying outlier detection in settings where data is sensitive, mechanisms which guarantee the privacy of the underlying data are needed.
 The k-nearest neighbors (k-NN) algorithm is a simple and one of the most effective methods for outlier detection.
-So far, there have been no attempts made to develop a differentially private (ϵ-DP) approach for k-NN based outlier detection.
-Existing approaches often relax the notion of ϵ-DP and employ other methods than k-NN.
+So far, there have been no attempts made to develop a differentially private (E-DP) approach for k-NN based outlier detection.
+Existing approaches often relax the notion of E-DP and employ other methods than k-NN.
 We propose a method for k-NN based outlier detection by separating the procedure into a fitting step on reference inlier data and then apply the outlier classifier to new data.
-We achieve ϵ-DP for both the fitting algorithm and the outlier classifier with respect to the reference data by partitioning the dataset into a uniform grid, which yields low global sensitivity.
+We achieve E-DP for both the fitting algorithm and the outlier classifier with respect to the reference data by partitioning the dataset into a uniform grid, which yields low global sensitivity.
 Our approach yields nearly optimal performance on real-world data with varying dimensions when compared to the non-private versions of k-NN.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.